2026 Board of Directors

 Munyette Moore currently serves in the role of Executive Vice President of Operations at International Scholarship and Tuition Services, ISTS.
 Munyette leads multiple departments to maximize operational performance.
 She came to ISTS in 2018 with 20+ years of experience leading teams and initiatives as well as a history of success in managing a portfolio of clients to meet their goals and objectives.
 Her strengths in problem solving, strategic planning, and driving results support the mission of Walk Bike Nashville as a member of the Board of Directors.
 Munyette’s hobbies include attending fashion events, utilizing her general contractor’s license, and spending time with her family.

-Joshua Thomas, Treasurer
+Joshua Thomas, President Elect

 Senior Counsel at Metropolitan Government of Nashville and Davidson County